 In 2018, Hurricane Michael required the evacuation of eight hospitals.
-Thanks to a thoughtful evacuation plan and quick action, not a single evacuee died.
-An emergency patient transport plan is critical to patient survival, and can help preserve your organization’s reputation in the wake of a major crisis.
+Thanks to a thoughtful evacuation plan and quick action, no evacuees died.
+An emergency patient transport plan is critical to patient survival and can help preserve your organization’s reputation during a major crisis.

 Hospitals are required to have emergency plans, so make sure yours is truly effective by following these steps.